Washington Beltrán Barbat

 Washington Beltrán Barbat (February 7, 1885 – April 2, 1920) was a Uruguayan political figure and journalist.

 Background and career

 Originally from Tacuarembó, Beltrán moved to Montevideo and became a lawyer and a prolific journalist and writer.
 He co-founded the El País newspaper in 1918.

-His son, Washington Beltrán Mullin, was to serve as President of Uruguay.
+His son, Washington Beltrán Mullin, lawyer and journalist, was to serve as president of the National Council of Government 1965-1966.
+Another of his sons, Enrique, was also a notable politician.

 Deputy

 Beltrán was elected to serve as a deputy and became a prominent member of the National (Blanco) Party.
 He was noted for his effectiveness at giving political speeches.

 Death

 In 1920, Washington Beltrán Barbat was killed in a pistol duel with former President of Uruguay José Batlle y Ordóñez.